Triston Casas Player Props: Red Sox vs. Pirates

 - The 7.9 strikeouts per nine innings put together by the Pirates pitching staff last season ranked 22nd in MLB.

-- Pirates pitchers combined to surrender 164 home runs (one per game), the eighth-fewest in the big leagues.

-- Oviedo will make his first start of the season for the Pirates.
+- Contreras will take the mound to start for the Pirates, his first of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 25-year-old righty started the game and went four innings against the St. Louis Cardinals.
+- The 23-year-old right-hander last appeared Sunday, Oct.
+2 against the St. Louis Cardinals, when he started and went three innings.

 © 2023 Data Skrive.
 All rights reserved.